leemac/leemac.github.io/reading.md

 permalink: /reading/
 ---

 The following are pages/bookmarks/books/people I find interesting.
 I try to keep up, but as always, there's a lot to consume here.
-Checking in on these folks, blogs, videos keeps me somewhat up to date with the industry.
+Checking in on these folks, blogs, videos keeps me somewhat up to date with the industry and interests of mine (aviation, electronics, outdoors, etc.).

 ## News Sources